oblaser/Custom-.NET-Library/readme.md

 2. Select *Choose Items…*
 3. Browse to the DLL
 4. Check the controls, which should be displayed in the Toolbox

+---

+## License

+The whole project is licensed under the MIT license.